B1.3 Round whole numbers to the nearest ten, hundred, or thousand, in various contexts.

 If you are preparing small gifts for each participant in a contest, it is best to buy a little more than the number of participants.
 For example, if there are currently 63 participants, you may choose to round up to 70 and purchase 70 gifts to ensure that you have enough for all participants.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 38-41.

-Numbers were created to represent quantities with a high degree of accuracy.
-This is because they provide a precision that terms like "more", "some", "many" and "few" do not.
-However, they can also be used to show some order of magnitude of that quantity.
-In this case, the number is used to approximate the quantity (for example, about 200 people were at the party does not mean that there were exactly 200).
-In general, the approximation is a magnitude that is close enough to a known (rounding) or unknown (estimation) magnitude.
+Numbers represent quantities with a high degree of accuracy.
+They provide a precision that terms like "more", "some", "many" and "few" do not.
+However, they can also be used to show an order of magnitude for that quantity.
+In this case, the number is used to approximate the quantity (for example, about 200 people were at the party does not mean that there were exactly 200 there).
+In general, the approximation is a magnitude that is close enough to a known (rounding) or unknown (estimating) magnitude.

-The terms "rounding" and "estimation" are often incorrectly used interchangeably.
-The fundamental difference between these 2 concepts lies in the origin of the number.
-The estimation comes from the relationship between an unknown quantity and prior knowledge, usually in the form of benchmark numbers.
-Rounding, on the other hand, comes from the relationship between a known number (precise or approximate) and its relative proximity to other numbers.
-Generally, estimations and rounding are used to paint a picture of the quantity in question and to convey a sense of the magnitude of the quantity.
-The following table, which discusses the example of the price of a car, demonstrates this distinction.
+The terms "rounding" and "estimating" are often, and incorrectly, used interchangeably.
+The fundamental difference between these two concepts lies in how the number is generated.
+Estimating uses the relationship between an unknown quantity and prior knowledge, usually in the form of benchmark numbers.
+Rounding, on the other hand, uses the relationship between a known number (precise or approximate) and its relative proximity to other numbers.
+Generally, estimating and rounding are used to visualize the quantity in question and to get a sense of the magnitude of the quantity.
+The following table demonstrates this distinction.

 Rounding a Number